How to Write a Good Product Description

 This is a good description because it lets the buyer know the length and type of sock and what it is made of—the kind of things the photo alone cannot tell you.
-There isn't a lot of fluffy nonsense that isn't useful, and there is no hard sell, but it is still positive and upbeat.
+There isn't a lot of fluffy nonsense that isn't useful, and there is no hard sell, but it is still a positive and upbeat description.

 Now if you want to add a bit of brand personality, put in a small amount that is light-hearted and easy to understand.
 Like 'Treat your toes to a pair of these little beauties'.